ErikEvenson/webcore/README.md

   grunt buildcontrol:production
 ```

-Finally, run `npm-shrinkwrap` to pin everything.
+Finally, run `npm shrinkwrap` to pin everything.
 Run grunt for building, grunt serve for preview, and grunt serve:dist for a preview of the built app.

 ## Development additions